raspberrypilearning/generic-python-installing-with-pip/en/step_1.md

 ## Other pip commands

-There is comprehensive [documentation for pip](https://pip.pypa.io) at [pip.pypa.io](https://pip.pypa.io), but here are some other useful commands:
+There is comprehensive [documentation for pip](https://pip.pypa.io) at [pip.pypa.io](https://pip.pypa.io), but here are a few useful commands:

 Upgrade an already installed module.